 Dr. Pollack is an internationally recognized retinal clinician, surgeon and educator.
 He has served as Director or Invited Faculty at over 120 scientific meetings and has delivered over 200 scientific presentations at national and international scientific meetings.
 He has published over 60 scientific papers and book chapters and is a scientific reviewer for 6 ophthalmology journals.
 Dr. Pollack is an Assistant Professor of Ophthalmology at Rush University Medical Center and has been with Illinois Retina Associates since 1997.

 Dr. Pollack has held a number of national leadership positions and received many honors.
-He is currently President of the American Society of Retina Specialists (ASRS) – the largest organization of retina specialists in the world.
+He is immediate past President of the American Society of Retina Specialists (ASRS) – the largest organization of retina specialists in the world.
 He also serves on the Executive Committee of the philanthropic arm of the ASRS – the “Foundation of the ASRS”.
 Dr. Pollack serves on the Board of Directors for the Illinois Society for the Prevention of Blindness and Notal Vision, Inc.

 Dr. Pollack received the ASRS Senior Honor Award for his scientific and educational contributions and he is the recipient of the Achievement Award from the American Academy of Ophthalmology.
 He has been listed in “Best Doctors in America” and “Guide to America’s Top Ophthalmologists” for many years and has been identified by Ocular Surgery News as one of “OSN Retina 150 Innovators in Medical and Surgical Retina”.
 In 2017, Dr. Pollack was honored as a Charter Inductee into the Retina Hall of Fame, in recognition of exceptional lifetime achievements and contributions to the field of retina.